raystack/raccoon/docs/docs/concepts/architecture.md

 ### EVENT_ACK = 1

-Raccoon sends the acknowledgments after events are produced to Kafka.
+Raccoon sends the acknowledgments after the events are acknowledged successfully from the Kafka brokers.
+This configuration is recommended when reliable end-to-end acknowledgements are required.
+Here the underlying publisher acknowledgement is leveraged.

 Pros: